exakat/exakat/docs/Rules.rst

 ###############################

-Static methods shouldn't use $this variable.
+Static methods shouldn't use `$this <http://php.net/manual/en/language.oop5.basic.php>`_ variable.

-$this variable represents an object, the current object.
+`$this <http://php.net/manual/en/language.oop5.basic.php>`_ variable represents an object, the current object.
 It is not compatible with a static method, which may operate without any object.

-While executing a static method, ``$this`` is actually set to ``NULL``.
+While executing a static method, `$this <http://php.net/manual/en/language.oop5.basic.php>`_ is actually set to `NULL <http://php.net/manual/en/language.types.null.php>`_.

 .. code-block:: php